Object-ions/piglatin/README.md

 Describe: PigLattin ()
-Test: it break the text into an array of letters
+Test: it break the text into an array of words
+code: function pigLatin(text) {
+    words = text.split(" ");
+    console.table(words);
+    expected outcome. breaks words into array of words passed

+test: it should break words in to arrays of letters
-code:
+code: function wordsToLetters(words) {
+    letters = words.join().split("");
+    console.table(letters);
+}
+expected outcome: break words into arrays of leters passed